HomeDing/homeding.github.io/boards/index.md

 ---
-title: Boards
+title: Boards and Processor modules
 tags: ["Board", "Implementation"]
 layout: "page.njk"
 description: Boards supported by the HomeDing library
 excerpt: >
-  The HomeDing library can be used with the ESP8266 and ESP32 chips from Espressif.
+  The HomeDing library can be used with Boards and Processor modules using the the ESP8266 and ESP32 chips from Espressif.
-  Here are some boards and devices supported by the HomeDing library.
+  In this overview some boards and devices can be found that are supported by the HomeDing library.
 ---

 {% from 'macros.njk' import imgCard, elemCard with context %}